On This Page:

 Antigens are substances that cause the immune system to respond.
 Carbohydrate antigen (CA) 19-9 is a type of antigen released by pancreatic cancer cells.
 It can also be referred to as a tumor marker.

 The CA 19-9 Radioimmunoassay (RIA) is a blood test that measures the CA 19-9 level in the blood.

-There is no blood test to find or diagnose pancreatic cancer.
-After diagnosis, the CA 19-9 Radioimmunoassay (RIA) blood test can be used for some patients to watch the disease’s development.
+There are blood tests commercially available that may be able to detect pancreatic cancer.
+A test measuring CA 19-9 cannot detect the presence of pancreatic cancer by itself, but it can be used on a panel with other biomarkers that can signal the presence of the disease.
+After diagnosis, the CA 19-9 Radioimmunoassay (RIA) blood test can also be used for some patients to watch the disease’s development.

 - Not every patient with pancreatic cancer will have a high CA 19-9 level.